pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 </form>
 ```

-One of the few exceptions to this is `input` elements with a `type` of `submit`.
+One of the few exceptions to this is `input` elements with a `type` of `submit` does not require an `id` or `name` attribute to function as expected.

 ## Labels

-Labels are also appropriate to include in your forms.
-There are a few reasons to include labels:
+Labels are also essential to include in your forms.

 - Labels help describe the form field with which the label is associated.

+- They are meant to be visual cues for users to know what the input field is for.

 - Labels can improve the accessibility of your website.